jersoncaibog/jinky_eindex/README.md

 ## 💕 Dedication

 This project is a labor of love, dedicated to my wonderful wife, Jinky.
 As a student herself, she understands the importance of efficient academic record management.
-Her journey in education has inspired me to create this system as part of my academic requirements, combining my technical skills with a purpose that's close to my heart.

 ## 🎯 What Does This Project Do?